aeyobd/dwarfs/thesis/extra_density.md

 Table: For each classical dwarf, the limiting radius $R_{\rm limit}$ in units of $R_h$ and arcminutes. $R_{\rm limit}$ represents where there is no longer evidence of *Gaia* members using the nonparametric MCMC density profiles. {#tbl:mcmc_props short="The limiting radii of Gaia-derived density profiles"}

 [@fig:mcmc_hists; @fig:mcmc_hists2] show the derived MCMC density profiles as compared to J+24.
 In general, both methodologies produce similar densities.
-However, J+24 tend to systematically overestimate faint densities and confidently derive densities where the MCMC model fails to derive a density estimate.
+However, J+24 tend to systematically overestimate faint densities and confidently derive densities where the MCMC model fails to determine the satellite density.

 In the outskirts of satellites, more background/foreground stars may have consistent PM and CMD properties than satellite members.
 Improperly estimating the satellite's density in this "background-limited" regime likely affects the inferred density of members.
 If the satellite's density is severely overestimated, then a J+24-like sample may select many additional background stars.
 The density of candidates would then be biased towards the assumed density.
 As J+24 only use a one or two-component density profile across the entire dwarf, the density profile is likely biased where the CMD+PM background dominates.
 The nonparametric MCMC model instead does not assume a local density, so it should better represent the underlying satellite density.